GitHub App Permissions

 This permission includes access to issues and related comments, assignees, labels, and milestones.

 Aviator uses this permission in order to read and write issue comments.
-Due to limitations with the GitHub API (pull requests and issues are deeply interlinked), we need this permission in addition to the Pull Requests permission in order to listen to comments on pull requests (such as /aviator sync and other commands).
+Due to limitations with the GitHub API (pull requests and issues are deeply interlinked), we need this permission in addition to the Pull Requests permission in order to listen to comments on pull requests (such as

 This permission includes access to search repositories, list collaborators, and access repository metadata.